Prince Philip, Duke of Edinburgh: Supporting the Queen

 As consort, Philip supported his wife in her duties as sovereign, accompanying her to ceremonies such as the State Opening of Parliament in various countries, state dinners, and tours abroad.
-As chairman of the Coronation Commission, he was the first member of the royal family to fly in a helicopter, visiting the troops that were to take part in the ceremony.
+As chairman of the Coronation Commission, he became the first member of the royal family to fly in a helicopter, visiting the troops that were to take part in the ceremony.
 Philip was not himself crowned in the coronation service, but knelt before Elizabeth, with her hands enclosing his, and swore to be her "liege man of life and limb".
 For six months, spanning 1953 and 1954, they toured the Commonwealth; as was customary during previous tours, the children remained in Britain.

-In the early 1950s, Philip's sister-in-law, Princess Margaret, considered marrying a divorced older man, Peter Townsend.
+In the early 1950s, Philip's sister-in-law, Margaret, considered marrying a divorced older man, Peter Townsend.
 The press accused Philip of being hostile to the match, to which he replied: "I haven't done anything."
 Eventually, Margaret and Townsend parted.
-In 1960 Margaret married Antony Armstrong-Jones, who was created Earl of Snowdon the following year.
+In 1960, Margaret married Antony Armstrong-Jones, who was created Earl of Snowdon the following year.
 They divorced in 1978; Margaret did not remarry.